kneczaj/react-component-testing-library/README.md

 ### Write tests with @testing-library/react
 `expectResult` is either `expect` or `expect.not` depending on the component state used later.
 In this way you can use such test to e.g. check if some value is hidden in all the situations it should not be visible.
 Still `expect` is available if you need it.
-You cannot use `expectResult(...).not` - at least in the current version.

 ```typescript
 const tests = makeTestSuite(it => {